Broken Hand Overview

 Broken Hand Causes

-Hand injuries are caused by workplace injuries, improper use of tools, crush injuries, falls, and sports injuries.
+The most common causes of hand injuries include workplace injuries, improper use of tools, crush injuries, falls, and sports injuries.
 The vast majority of injuries can be prevented.

 Broken Hand Symptoms